 There are several ways for a territory or province to implement its own program, mainly price-based systems and cap-and-trade schemas.
 A jurisdiction choosing either system must decrease emissions in line with Canada’s target.
 Whatever model a province chooses, it is revenue-neutral on the federal level–revenues generated under the system stay in the province or territory where they originate.

 1: Federal Fuel Charge

 A province that fails to adopt its own strong carbon pricing policy is, by law, subject to the federal fuel charge.
-As of March 2021, 6 of 13 provinces and territories were incurring using the federal “backstop” fuel charge: Alberta, Manitoba, Ontario, Saskatchewan, Nunavut, and Yukon.
-At the mandated increase rate, the tax will reach $50/tonne in 2023 — around $36/ton in U.S. terms.
-To support Canada’s pursuit of its Paris goals, the charge will then rise rapidly, reaching $170/tonne in 2030.
-The stipulated 2023-2030 increase rate averages $17/tonne per year, equivalent to a compound growth rate of 20 percent a year.
+As of March 2021, 6 of 13 provinces and territories were using the federal “backstop” fuel charge: Alberta, Manitoba, Ontario, Saskatchewan, Nunavut, and Yukon.
+At the mandated increase rate, the tax was to reach $65/tonne in 2023 — around $44/ton in U.S. terms — which it did, in fact.
+To support Canada’s pursuit of its Paris goals, the charge will rise rapidly thereafter, reaching $170/tonne in 2030.
+The stipulated 2023-2030 increase rate averages $15/tonne per year, equivalent to a compound growth rate of 15 percent a year.

 |British Columbia||BC carbon tax|

 The fuel charge applies to fuel producers and distributors in backstop jurisdictions that supply any of 21 designated fossil fuels, including diesel, gasoline, and natural gas.